MagaliDrumare/AI-Playground-Databricks/README.md

-# 🚀 Databricks-Generative AI
+# Databricks Generative AI

-### Prompting, RAG, Fine-tuning, Pre-training on Databricks
+# Prompting, RAG, Fine-tuning, Pre-training on Databricks
 Prompt engineering is the practice of customizing prompts to elicit better responses without changing the underlying model.
 RAG finds data/documents that are relevant to a question or task and provides them as context for the LLM to give more relevant responses.
 Fine-tuning adapts an existing general-purpose LLM model by doing additional training